 If household technologies were royalty, your boiler would be king.
-Especially at this time of year.
+Especially at this chilly time of year.

-The heartbeat of all gas- or oil-burning households, the Energy Saving Trust reckons it’s responsible for over 50% of your energy bills.
+The heartbeat of all gas- or oil-burning households, Energy UK reckon it’s responsible for about 60% of your energy bills.

 So it’s important to ensure your boiler is working as efficiently as possible, and to know the right time to replace it.